Impact on Business (GRI3-3)

 • Training and knowledge enrichment

-• On-site audits, during which no human rights violation for all suppliers.
+• On-site audits, during which no human rights violations for all suppliers.

-2. Communities: CKPower has initiated quality of life enhancement projects around its power plants, focusing on sustainable job creation and social development, with annual human rights assessment in local communities
+2. Communities: CKPower has initiated quality of life enhancement projects around its power plants, focusing on sustainable job creation and social development, with annual human rights assessments in local communities

-3. Customers: CKPower is committed to System reliability and availability delivery of electricity to enhance the quality of life.
+3. Customers: CKPower is committed to reliable and continuous delivery of electricity to enhance the quality of life.

 Respect for Human Rights